 Remote_Network_Device_Groupto mark the incoming traffic from the remote network connection and enabled QoS and applied a QoS profile on the service connection to shape the outgoing traffic.

-The following example shows a hybrid deployment with an on-premise firewall at a branch that is connected by Prisma Access with a remote network connection, and the on-premise firewall marks the traffic.
-This deployment honors the marking set on the on-premise firewall.
+The following example shows a hybrid deployment with an on-premises firewall at a branch that is connected by Prisma Access with a remote network connection, and the on-premises firewall marks the traffic.
+This deployment honors the marking set on the on-premises firewall.
 You must enable QoS and apply a QoS profile on the service connection, so that Prisma Access can shape the traffic at egress.

-Prisma Access honors all DSCP marking from the on-premise device as long as that traffic does not match an overriding security policy on Prisma Access.
+Prisma Access honors all DSCP marking from the on-premises device as long as that traffic does not match an overriding security policy on Prisma Access.

 Configure QoS in Prisma Access

 Configure Quality of Service in Prisma Access by completing the following task.

 - Add one or more security policy rules for remote networks and mobile users to mark the ingress traffic for QoS.You use these policies to match a traffic flow and assign it a selected DSCP value.